daniel-isidro/master_kschool/master_class_33.md

 activations.elu -> exponential linear units
 ```

+In the last layer of Neural Networks, usually softmax activation is used to force a normalized output (so the sum of all outputs is 1)

 Deep learning automatizes the feature engineering (in ML it's manual)

 When models don't work, it's better to reduce the number of neurons and to increase the number of layers